Extending Partial Representations of Proper and Unit Interval Graphs: Bounded Representations of Unit Interval Graphs with Prescribed Ordering

 For the current representation $\calR$, we define the \emph{obstruction digraph} $H$ on the vertices of $G$ as follows.
 We put $V(H) = V(G)$ and $(v_i,v_j) \in E(H)$ if and only if $v_j$ is an obstruction of $v_i$.
-For an edge $(v_i,v_j)$, if $v_j \wlt v_i$, we call it a \emph{left-edge}; if $v_i \wlt v_j$, we call it a \emph{right-edge}.
+For an edge $(v_i,v_j)$, if $v_j \wlt v_i$, we call it a \emph{left edge}; if $v_i \wlt v_j$, we call it a \emph{right edge}.
 As we apply left-shifting, the structure of $H$ changes; see Figure~\ref{fig:digraph_H}b.